Analytics

 Decision Variables:

-• xi=1x_i = 1 if location ii is selected, 0 otherwise
+• if location is selected, 0 otherwise

 Objective Function (Maximize Market Coverage):